simple-referral

 3. If you are stating that the referral is "urgent", please specify why.

 4. You can suggest if you prefer that the patient be seen via Videoconference (particularly for remote / outlying communities), or in Outreach clinic (presently in Prince George, Nanaimo, Victoria, and Kelowna).
-Not all requests can be honored.
+Not all requests can be honoured.

 5. A division member will triage the referral and a cover letter will sent back to the referring office.
 Please take this as a receipt of referral and unless specified, no action is required.
 Our booking secretary will contact the families directly with the appointment, usually one month prior to the appointment.